-Figure of Toxocara canis life cycle from W. Winslet.
+Figure of $Toxocara\ canis$ life cycle from W. Winslet.
 Dogscatspets.org.
 Accessed 2018.

 Pediculus humanus ssp. (peh-DIC-you-luss hew-MAN-us).
 Observe the adult.
-Notice the body shape, number of legs, leg features, and mouthparts.
+Notice and label the body shape, number of legs, leg features, and mouthparts.

-Flea (Observe the adult.
-Notice the body shape, number of legs, and mouthparts.)
+Flea Observe the adult.
+Notice and label the body shape, number of legs, and mouthparts.

+Robert Hooke drew a flea, too!
 Drawing of flea from Robert Hooke's Micrographia, 1665.

+$\label{thm:condition} \mbox{Even Antonie van Leeuwenhoek drew a flea!
 Development of the flea from egg to adult.
 From Antonie van Leeuwenhoek, c.
-1680.
-Image from Wellcome Collection, London.
+1680. \\ \mbox{Image from Wellcome Collection, London.}$

-Tick (Observe the adult.
-Notice the body shape, number of legs, and mouthparts.)
+Tick Observe the adult.
+Notice and label the body shape, number of legs, and mouthparts.

-Mosquito (Observe the adult.
-Notice the body shape, number of legs, and mouthparts.)
+Mosquito Observe the adult.
+Notice and label the body shape, number of legs, and mouthparts.